zoxpx/pxdocs/content/install-with-other/operate-and-maintain/performance-and-tuning/tuning.md

 {{</info>}}

 {{<info>}}
-As of Portworx 1.4, we recommend using the `-j auto` option.
+As of Portworx 1.4, {{<companyName>}} recommends using the `-j auto` option.
 This allows Portworx to create its own journal partition on the best drive.
 {{</info>}}

 If you are upgrading to 1.3 and want to add a journal device to an existing node, follow [these instructions](/portworx-install-with-kubernetes/operate-and-maintain-on-kubernetes/add-journal-dev).